-- For physical abuse, the situation requires no medical attention for injury, including minimal exposure to the production or sale of methamphetamine or other drugs. - In physical neglect, child's minimal needs inconsistently met for food, clothing, shelter, supervision, or medical care; supervision marginal, poses threat of danger to child. - For mental abuse or neglect, the situation would be one where the child's emotional needs are met sporadically with evidence of some negative impact on the child's behavior. - For sexual abuse, there was no or minimal physical touching or exposure to sexual acts such as masturbation, exhibitionism, etc. Caretaker's actions or behavior, such as making sexually suggestive comments to the child, causes or creates a threat of minimal harm to the child. - For medical neglect, the situation may be one in which the child's life is not in danger, the child is not experiencing discomfort at this time, but the medical authority reports medical treatment is needed to avoid illness or developmental delay. - For non-organic failure to thrive, the syndrome is considered to be a form of physical or emotional maltreatment, refer to bullets 2 and 3 above.
+- For physical abuse: - the situation requires no medical attention for injury; - o minimal exposure to the production or sale of methamphetamine or other drugs. - For physical neglect: - o child's minimal needs inconsistently met for food, clothing, shelter, supervision, or medical care; or - o supervision marginal which poses a threat of danger to child. - For mental abuse or neglect the situation would be one where the child's emotional needs are met sporadically with evidence of some negative impact on the child's behavior. - For sexual abuse: - there was no or minimal physical touching or; - exposure to sexual acts such as masturbation, exhibitionism, etc.; or - caretaker's actions or behavior, such as making sexually suggestive comments to the child, causes or creates a threat of minimal harm to the child. - For medical neglect, the situation may be one in which the child's life is not in danger, the child is not experiencing discomfort at this time, but the medical authority reports medical treatment is needed to avoid illness or developmental delay. - For non-organic failure to thrive, the syndrome is considered to be a form of physical or emotional maltreatment. (refer to physical or mental abuse or neglect above)

-5.8 Concerns for other children in the care of the alleged abuser/neglector
+5.8 Concerns for other children in the care of the alleged abuser/neglector children in the alleged abuser/neglector's household or other workplace/out-of-family setting.

-In certain out-of-family investigations, the type or extent of abuse/neglect may increase the concern for other children in the care of the alleged abuser/neglector including children in the alleged abuser/neglector's household or other workplace/out-of-family setting.
+In certain out-of-family investigations, the type or extent of abuse/neglect may increase the concern for other children in the care of the alleged abuser/neglector including